 The Urban Renewal Admin Fee which is 5% of Urban Renewal Tax revenue collected is a new revenue in the General Fund.
-This revenue source will begin in 2020-21 and steadily increase as the Urban Renewal area grows in assessed value.
+This revenue source began in 2020-21 and will steadily increase as the Urban Renewal area grows in assessed value.
 The purpose of this fee is to cover the cost of running the Urban Renewal District programs including associated staff.

 The chart on page 19 illustrates the reason for the operating deficits.
 The stacked bar represents ongoing expenditures in red and transfers out in green.
 Revenue is represented by a blue line.
 The revenue line is lower than the total stacked bar but higher than the expenditures represented by the red portion of the bar for each of the projection years besides that last.
 Transfers out of the General Fund are determined during the budget process and are based on Council Policy 13.04 Budget Reserves & Contingency.
+Given that the revenue line is higher than the expenditures portion of the bar adjustments could be made to create an operating surplus for all years of this projection if the amount of transfers was decreased.

 This projection includes the parks operating levy property tax at \$0.54 per \$1,000 of assessed value.
-The current voter approved Parks Levy runs through Year 3 of the projection.
-This projection assumes another levy is passed at the same rate which would cover years 4-5.
+The current voter approved Parks Levy runs through Year 2 of the projection.
+This projection assumes another levy is passed at the same rate which would cover years 3-5.